The Year-god’s Daughter

 There stood the bull, one of a breed called aurochs, so wild and contentious they couldn’t be used for anything outside the ring.
 Heavy black head lowered, he scraped the sand with one massive hoof.
 His horn had punctured skin and tasted blood.
 Now he raged for the mangle of bones and flesh.

-Her blood stained one of those curved horns.
-How could this have happened?
-She was certain that she, the queen’s adored, sanctified daughter, would achieve glory beyond reckoning, beyond any other in history.
+Her blood darkened one of those lyre-curved horns.
+How could this happen?
+She had been certain that she, the queen’s adored, sanctified daughter, would achieve glory beyond reckoning, beyond any other in history.

 “The Lady told me to dance with this bull,” she cried, angry at the weak petulance in her voice.
 “She commanded it.”